slurpcode/beast/about.md

 http://www.nrl.com/){:target="_blank"} and my favorite new toy is [Komodo Edit]( http://komodoide.com/komodo-edit/){:target="_blank"} where I am currently typing all of this.

-So by now you must already be thinking, wow John's got a Jekyll powered GitHub Pages blog with kramdown so he must love Ruby..!?!?!!?
+So by now you must already be thinking, wow The Beast has a Jekyll powered GitHub Pages blog with kramdown so he must love Ruby..!?!?!!?

 **Some of the cool tech I am interested in or I know about**
 ======================================================